MrShiny608/MrShiny608/_posts/2025-05-13-QualityOfGuarantees.md

 ## ✅ Wrapping Up

-Most of what we rely on in software isn’t as stable as we think.
+Most of what we rely on in software isn't as stable as we think.
 Some things are conventions with strong cultural momentum, others are guarantees with asterisks and fine print.
-Sometimes we build systems on rock; other times, we’re skating over ice and hoping it doesn’t crack.
+Sometimes we build systems on rock; other times, we're skating over ice and hoping it doesn't crack.

 Knowing the difference - and designing with eyes open - is often what separates a system that wakes up the on-call team at 3 a.m. from one that keeps on ticking.
-The job isn’t to eliminate every risk.
-It’s to understand which ones you’ve taken - and to recognise when it’s time to reassess, adapt, or reinforce those assumptions before they turn brittle.
+The job isn't to eliminate every risk.
+It's to understand which ones you've taken - and to recognise when it's time to reassess, adapt, or reinforce those assumptions before they turn brittle.

 ---